Infusion Therapy

 What can I expect during my infusion?

-During your infusion, you’ll receive personalized, one-on-one care from your dedicated infusion nurse.
+During your infusion therapy, you’ll receive personalized, one-on-one care from your dedicated infusion nurse.
 Before starting treatment, your nurse will check your vital signs and review your medical history to monitor for improvements or any potential side effects.
 If needed, your referring provider will be updated on any significant changes in your condition.

 Your nurse will also answer any questions you may have before beginning the infusion and will check in with you regularly throughout your treatment to ensure you're comfortable and supported.